drumjoss/resume-tailoring/career_log/career-log.md

 ### Process Application
 - Participated in the transition from waterfall to **Agile** (**Scrum**/**Kanban**)
 - Contributed to several newcomers groups training about Testing/Coding rules and good practices.
-- Contributed to multiple Buisiness Units projects code and design formal reviews.
+- Contributed to multiple Business Units projects code and design formal reviews.
   [tags: agile, scrum, process, kanban]